 “Blood Diamond” (2006)

-This would be another major year for DiCaprio, as he earned his third Oscar nomination for donning a thick South African accent in “Blood Diamond," playing a diamond smuggler in Edward Zwick's action-thriller.
-While it was a strong anti-hero performance, DiCaprio's third straight Oscar loss suggested he might've fared better with a nomination for Scorsese's Best Picture winner "The Departed."
+2006 would be another major year for DiCaprio, as he earned his third Oscar nomination for donning a thick South African accent in “Blood Diamond,” playing a diamond smuggler in Edward Zwick’s action-thriller.
+While it was a strong anti-hero performance, DiCaprio’s third straight Oscar loss suggested he might’ve fared better with a nomination for “The Departed.”

 “Revolutionary Road” (2008)